MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-7-eos-faq/end-of-support-windows-server-2008-2008r2.md

 title: End of support for Windows Server 2008 and Windows Server 2008 R2
-description: Windows Server 2008 and Windows Server 2008 R2 are approaching their end of support lifecycle. ms.date: 12/03/2020 ms.prod-support-area-path:
+description: Windows Server 2008 and Windows Server 2008 R2 are approaching their end of support lifecycle. ms.date: 12/03/2020
-ms.technology: [Replace with your value] ms.reviewer:
+author: Deland-Han
+ms.author: delhan
+manager: dscontentpm
+audience: itpro
+ms.topic: troubleshooting
+ms.prod: windows-server
+localization_priority: medium
+ms.reviewer: kaushika, squin, suehar, v-jeffbo ms.prod-support-area-path:
+ms.technology: Windows 7 EoS FAQ
 ---
 # End of support for Windows Server 2008 and Windows Server 2008 R2

+This article provides some information about end of support for Windows Server 2008 and Windows Server 2008 R2.

-_Original product version:_ &nbsp; Windows Server 2008 R2, Windows Server 2008
+_Original product version:_ &nbsp; Windows Server 2012 R2
 _Original KB number:_ &nbsp; 4456235

 ## Summary

-Windows Server 2008 and Windows Server 2008 R2 are approaching the end of their [support lifecycle](https://support.microsoft.com/lifecycle).
+Windows Server 2008 and Windows Server 2008 R2 are approaching the end of their [support lifecycle](/lifecycle/).
 This means that as of the dates in the table below there will be no additional:

--
- F ree security updates on-premises
+- Free security updates on-premises
--
- N on-security updates
--
+- Non-security updates
- F ree support options
+- Free support options
--
- O nline technical content update
+- Online technical content update

- Customers who use Windows Server 2008 or Windows Server 2008 R2 products and services should migrate to Microsoft Azure to take advantage of 3 additional years of **Critical** and **Important** security updates at no additional charge and modernize when ready.
+Customers who use Windows Server 2008 or Windows Server 2008 R2 products and services should migrate to Microsoft Azure to take advantage of three additional years of **Critical** and **Important** security updates at no additional charge and modernize when ready.
 For environments other than Azure, we recommend customers upgrade to the latest version before the deadline.
 For customers who cannot meet the end-of-support deadline may purchase Extended Security Updates to keep server workloads protected until they upgrade (some restrictions apply).

 ## More information

 The following Windows Server 2008 and 2008 R2 products are approaching End of Support:

 | **Product**| **End of Extended Support** |
 |---|---|